 Background Checks at the Point of Transfer

-The most comprehensive approach to ensuring that guns are not sold to prohibited people requires a background check to be completed by a licensed dealer or law enforcement at the point that any firearm is sold or transferred to another owner.
+The most comprehensive approach to ensuring that guns are not sold to ineligible people requires a background check to be completed by a licensed dealer or law enforcement at the point that any firearm is sold or transferred to another owner.
 Processing these transfers through licensed dealers or law enforcement helps to ensure that a background check will be conducted prior to any transfer.

 States that Require a Background Check at the Point of Transfer